 Consensus-building

-Similarly, on paper, consensus on a market economy as a strategic, long-term goal is evident.
-Political actors in the CAR agree that economic decisions, and the pricing of goods and services should be guided solely by the aggregate interactions of the country’s individual citizens and businesses with little government intervention or central planning.
-However, in practice, the formal economy suffers from flagrant distortions caused by corruption, trafficking, the absence of the rule of law and a deep seated “cadeau” mentality.
-The formal economy is also dwarfed by the informal economy, which exists in all sectors and regions of the country and does not have a place in strategic decision-making.
+Similarly, on paper, there is consensus on a market economy as a strategic, long-term goal.
+Political actors in the CAR agree that economic decisions and the pricing of goods and services should be guided solely by the aggregate interactions of the country’s individual citizens and businesses, with little government intervention or central planning.
+This goal also reflects requirements set down by international donors.
+However, in practice, the implementation of a market economy faces several challenges.
+On one hand, the formal economy suffers from serious distortions, including a high level of corruption and trafficking.
+On the other hand, the informal sector is an essential part of the economy, particularly outside the capital.

 Consensus on goals